Home / Insights / Why-are-watches-so-expensive

 Now that we’ve got that over with, let’s look at some facts.

-One of the most popular watch that we sell is the 1990’s – 2000’s Rolex 14060 Submariner at approximately £10,000.
-So we will be using that for this comparison.
+One of the most popular watches that we sell is the 1990’s – 2000’s Rolex 14060 Submariner at approximately £10,000.
+So, we will be using that for this comparison.
 The lifestyle choices that we’re using are wine, cars and holidays.
 No judgement here, no question of giving up one to fund another.
-Heaven forbid because I love all of them.
+Heaven forbids because I love all of them.

 Wine